radview/webload-documentation/docs/console/create_template_wizard.md

 1. Click **Yes** to save the current Load Template as a \*.tpl file.

    Load Templates contain the parameters that you defined for the test session, such as scripts to run, participating hosts, and the test plan.
 Using Load Templates saves you the time of reconfiguring the Load Session when repeating tests.
-For more information on Load Templates see [*Managing Load Templates* ](#_bookmark89)(on page [91](#_bookmark88)).
+For more information on Load Templates see [*Managing Load Templates* ](manage_load_templates_sessions.md).

 The WebLOAD Wizard closes and the load test begins.